Fabrizio Cammarata

-Fabrizio Cammarata (born 30 August 1975) is an Italian football manager and a former player, currently in charge of Eccellenza Sicily club Kamarat.
+Fabrizio Cammarata (born 30 August 1975) is an Italian football manager and a former player, currently in charge of Eccellenza Sicily club Akragas.

 Career

 Playing career

 Cammarata started his career with Italian Serie A side Juventus.
 In 1994, Cammarata signed for Verona in the Italian second division, where he made 65 league appearances and scored 18 goals, helping them earn promotion to the Italian top flight.
 Before the second half of 2003–04, he signed for Italian Serie A club Parma.
 In 2004, Cammarata signed for Catanzaro in the Italian second division.
 In 2006, he signed for Italian third division team Taranto.
 In 2010, he signed for RC Angolana in the Italian fourth division.
 In 2011, Cammarata signed for Italian fifth division outfit Sulmona.

 Managerial career

 He started coaching in 2012 in Sulmona, and a few months later began coaching the Pescara youth team until 2016.
 In 2017, he was appointed youth manager of Akhmat in Russia.
 In 2019, he was appointed manager of Albanian second division side Dinamo Tirana.
 In 2021, Cammarata was appointed manager of Apolonia in the Albanian top flight.
 In 2021, he was appointed assistant manager of Australian club Melbourne Victory.
 In February 2022, he participated in the victory of the FFA Cup.
 After two seasons in Australia, he was appointed manager of Al Nasr under 21 in UAE.
 In November 2023 he was appointed coach of Al-Nasr first team interim coach.
 After the new coach was signed, he returned to the under-21 team.

 On 6 November 2025, Cammarata was hired as the new head coach of Eccellenza Sicily amateurs Kamarat, hailing from the town he shared his surname with.